RajaRaviSekarA/CNNWasteSegregation/README.md

 # Convolutional Neural Networks - Waste Segregation case study for MS - AI/ML
-> This is a case study for Convolutional Neural Networks - Waste Segregation case study
+> This is a case study for Convolutional Neural Networks - Waste Segregation

 ## Table of Contents
 * [General Info](#general-information)